 Over the past two decades, Rigby has toured North America, the UK and Europe and released several more solo albums.
 She’s also made three albums with her husband, British pop legend Wreckless Eric, who she met while performing his classic 1977 single “Whole Wide World” and reconnected with at a Yo La Tengo Hanukah show years later.
 Amy’s record "Dancing With Joey Ramone" is a staple of Little Steven’s Underground Garage show on Sirius XM and kitchen sink anthem "Are We Ever Gonna Have Sex Again?" is played in cafes and bars around the world by real life mod housewives and husbands.

-Amy lives in the Hudson Valley.
-When she’s not writing and performing, or helping Wreckless Eric renovate their shabby fifties house, she pours beer and sells book at The Spotty Dog bookstore in Hudson.
+In early 2018, Amy will release a new solo album The Old Guys.
+When she’s not writing and performing, or helping Wreckless Eric renovate their shabby fifties house in New York's Hudson Valley, she pours beer and sells book at The Spotty Dog bookstore in Hudson.
 The daughter she sings about in so many songs now plays in a band of her own.